andykswong/mithic/README.md

 > Modular library for universal full-stack JavaScript and WebAssembly applications

 ## Overview
-`mithic` provides the building blocks for creating universal full-stack applications using JavaScript and/or WebAssembly. `mithic` is plaform and runtime agnostic, being usable for both frontend (web, desktop, mobile) and backend in traditional client-server or decentralized architecture through a set of standardized API abstractions based on ([WASI](https://wasi.dev/), [keyvalue store](./packages/keyvalue/), [messaging](./packages/messaging/)).
-Target use cases include business apps, collaborative editing, multiplayer gaming, etc.
+`mithic` provides the building blocks for creating universal full-stack applications using JavaScript and/or WebAssembly. `mithic` is platform and runtime agnostic, being usable for both frontend (web, desktop, mobile) and backend in traditional client-server or decentralized architecture, through a set of standardized API abstractions extending on [WASI](https://wasi.dev/), including [keyvalue store](./packages/keyvalue/), [messaging](./packages/messaging/), [virtual DOM](./packages/dom/), etc. Target use cases include business apps, collaborative editing, multiplayer gaming, etc.

 `mithic` supports [WebAssembly Component](https://github.com/WebAssembly/component-model).
 As Wasm components are not yet widely supported, they need to be transpiled, using [jco](https://github.com/bytecodealliance/jco).
 For detailed usages, see the following [examples](./packages/examples/):
 - [Simple](./packages/examples/simple) - JS WebAssembly component built with [ComponentizeJS](https://github.com/bytecodealliance/ComponentizeJS)